SMI: Statistical Membership Inference for Reliable Unlearned Model Auditing: Revisiting MIA: From Attack to Auditing

-Furthermore, the following corollary demonstrates the fundamental difference between the risks bound to MIA when serving as an attack and auditing method.
+Remark 1: We use a $\chi^2$-based PAC-Bayes framework because it provides convenient second-moment control for deriving the subsequent distribution-shift term.
+Detailed proof refers to Appendix~\ref{T2.1}.

+Theorem~\ref{2.1} gives a general decomposition of the attacker’s learning error.
+More importantly, it does not reveal the alignment discrepancy in unlearned model auditing.
+The reason is that the bound is derived on the MIA training distribution $\mathcal F_t$, which is constructed from $\mathcal F_n$ and $\mathcal F_m$, while the actual auditing target is $\mathcal F_u$.
+Conventional MIA implicitly treats $\mathcal F_t$ and $\mathcal F_u$ as aligned, which can introduce an alignment bias.
+We therefore incorporate the discrepancy between $\mathcal F_t$ and $\mathcal F_u$ into the PAC-Bayes bound and obtain a refined auditing-error decomposition in Corollary~\ref{coro}.

-\begin{corollary}[Auditing Error Decomposition via Empirical Risk] When using the training data distribution $\mathcal D_t$ of the MIA attacker model $\mathcal A$ for auditing data distribution $\mathcal D_f$, for number of samples $m$, with probability at least $1-\delta$, the following risk inequality holds:
+\begin{corollary}[PAC-Bayesian Bound for MIA Auditing Results] When the training data distribution $\mathcal F_t$ of the MIA attacker model $\mathcal A$ is used to audit the data distribution $\mathcal F_u$, for a sample size $m$, with probability at least $1-\delta$, the following risk inequality holds: